bluehat/lifemaker/src/md/submit.md

     - Please include both a mail location and a no-contact drop location
 - Submit a pull request

 If you do not have time for this, the slower way is to wait for one of our volunteers to have time to do it.
-Please document as much of this as possible and [send it to](mailto:makers@lifemaker.org?subject=New%20Design).
+Please document as much of this as possible and [send it to us.](mailto:makers@lifemaker.org?subject=New%20Design).